alegrey91/harpoon/docs/commands.md

 * [`harpoon analyze`](#analyze-) to analyze the project to infer symbols to be traced.
 This will create a `.harpoon.yml` file.

 * [`harpoon hunt`](#hunt-) by passing the `.harpoon.yml` file to trace the functions and get their system calls.
-This will generate the `./harpoon/` directory with the metadata that contains the system calls traced.
+This will generate the `./harpoon/` directory with the metadata that contain the system calls traced.

 * [`harpoon build`](#build-️) to read the metadata files and provide the **seccomp** profile.